Easy Spiral Betty Vinyl Photo Project + Fun Ideas!

 Let me show you how to make a spiral betty design!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

-How to Make a Spiral Betty Project with Permanent Vinyl and a Stretched Canvas
+How to Make a Spiral Betty Project with Iron-On or Permanent Vinyl

 Instructions